-Beware of Newspaper and Magazine Subscription Renewal Offers from Third Parties
+Beware of Newspaper and Magazine Subscription Renewal Offers That Come From Third Parties

-If you are considering renewing a subscription to a magazine or newspaper, make sure the renewal offer comes from the company that subscribed you in the first place.
-To be on the safe side, contact the company directly via information listed in the publication or on its website to see if you are due to renew your subscription.
-You can also check rates for renewing directly through the magazine or newspaper before you agree to renew through a third party.
+If you are considering a renewal subscription to a magazine or newspaper, make sure the renewal offer comes from the company that subscribed you in the first place.
+To be on the safe side, contact the company directly via information listed in the publication or on its website, not the notice, to see if you are due to renew your subscription.
+You can also check rates for renewing directly through the magazine or newspaper before you renew from a notice.